 RICHMOND (AP) - Thousands of rowdy fans chanting "VCU!
-VCU!" streamed onto city streets Saturday after Virginia Commonwealth University's remarkable season came to an end, torching trash cans and newspaper boxes, setting off firecrackers and tossing debris at police.
+VCU!" streamed onto city streets Saturday after Virginia Commonwealth University's remarkable season came to an end, torching trash cans and newspaper boxes and tossing firecrackers.

-Police in riot gear steadily pushed back a knot of thousands of students who had gathered in the middle of Broad Street, the busy main thoroughfare through the urban campus near downtown, and lobbed a tear gas-like substance to move students away.
+Police in riot gear steadily pushed back a knot of thousands of students who had gathered in the middle of Broad Street, the busy main thoroughfare through the urban campus at downtown Richmond's edge, and lobbed a tear gas-like substance to move students away.
 Many fled, some holding bandannas, surgical masks and in one instance a gas mask to their faces.

 "I thought this might be appropriate tonight," said one woman who ran by with a gas mask clutched to her glittered-speckled face.

-Several thousand students watched VCU's inspirational season come to a close on a huge screen at the Siegel Center as the team lost to Butler, 70-62.
+Several thousand students watched VCU's inspirational season come to a close in the Siegel Center as the team lost to Butler, 70-62.
 As the seconds ticked away, they stood and cheered on the team's improbable run to the Final Four.

 "Give your players, your VCU players, some love," a speaker encouraged the crowd to loud cheers.